 Mt Helen Campus (Ballarat)

-Interstate or overseas equivalent or mature age entry.
+20 in English (any); interstate or overseas equivalent or mature

-VTAC must complete and submit the VTAC Personal Statement form
+must complete and submit the VTAC Personal Statement form online,

 Credit will be considered if you have successfully completed